jeffreysorgen/golf-club-sensors/README.md

 **Three Objectives:**

+1. Display data points (coordinates plus millis)
+2. Display array of data points
+3. Display multiple arrays as a data set
+4. Send data set to computer storage

-The first objective is to display the data as a set of coordinates plus millis to the Serial Monitor.
+The **first objective** is to display the data as a set of coordinates plus millis to the Serial Monitor.

 - First, enable the Gyro to read and print all data points, (gX, gY, gZ)
 - Change data points to INTEGERS
 - Next, print data point plus millis, (gX, gY, gZ, gT)